CBCD Evaluation Plan TRECVID 2010 (v3)

 Mean time (in seconds) to process a query.
 Processing time is defined as the full time required to process queries from mpg files to result file (including decoding, analysis, features extraction, eventual write/read of intermediate results, eventual loadings of reference subsets, results output).
 Mean time is the full processing time normalized by the number of queries.

 Since the evaluation plan is based on evaluating systems on a range of operating points, it is important that systems overgenerate, i.e. output multiple candidate copies for each query with associated decision scores.
 We strongly suggest that systems compute at least one copy candidate alignment result line for each query and most videos in the reference video dataset, unless the decision score for a certain query video pair is zero.
 In these cases, no result line is necessary.
 It is allowed to output multiple asserted copies within one reference video.
 Be aware though, that the false alarm rate is a heavy component in the evaluation.
 Note also that asserted copies may not overlap.
 Generating multiple asserted copies per reference video is therefore a matter of a recall precision trade-off..

-A run is the output of a system (with a given set of parameters, training, etc) executed against all of the queries appropriate for the run type (video-only, audio-only, video+audio).
+A run is the output of a system (with a given set of parameters, training, etc) executed against all of the queries appropriate for the run type (in 2010 just video+audio).
 A run will contain the following information in the following order, all in ASCII, one item per line unless otherwise indicated.
 The uppercase letter at the start of each line indicates the kind of data that follows.